Acevortic/CSS_Security/README.md

 3. Cohere (Cohere)
 4. Claude (Anthropic)

-NOTE: You will need to create an API key and import them within the main.py (GPT), GeminiImproved, CohereImproved, and claudeImproved files in order to see any results.
+NOTE: You will need to create an API key and import them within the chatGPT.py (chatGPT), Gemini.py, CohereImplementation.py, and claude.py files in order to see any results.

 After your API keys have been successfully imported, you can run each file separately, or if running across all the datasets, it is possible to import the files into main.py and call the respective functions.
 By default, each file processes only the first 10 examples during testing, and does not write to files.
 This can and will be changed to iterate through entire datasets and write the output to text files (Hence why you need your own API keys).